5 Star Service

 Are Sash Windows a Worthy Investment?

 In a new build, sash windows add a touch of prestige that’s difficult to rival, particularly in a property inspired by past architectural eras.
-Although they come with a higher price tag than standard PVCu or timber windows, their lifespan with appropriate maintenance can justify the initial investment.
+Although they come with a higher price tag than standard UPVC or timber windows, their lifespan with appropriate maintenance can justify the initial investment.

 They are nearly indispensable in properties dating back to the 17th to 19th centuries, such as Georgian, Regency, or Victorian properties, or in traditional-style new homes.
 However, if practicality and cost are primary concerns, alternatives might be more suitable.